Program for primary school students

 While technology is great, there are a few things kids need to think about every time they go online.

-To help them understand and remember them, we have designed the 5Ps for a positive digital footprint.
+To help them understand and remember them, we have designed the Cyber Heroes characters.

-The program has 5 key messages that cover what is and isn’t okay when working online:
+The program has 5 key characters that cover what is and isn’t okay when working online: